 There are several test files and example NDM/XML instantiations on the CCSDS Navigation Working Group Collaborative Work Environment (CWE) Web site https://cwe.ccsds.org/moims/docs/MOIMS-NAV/Test-Messages/XML.

 The following table illustrates the naming convention in the names of the NDM/XML schema set.
-The ‘Blue Book Supported’ column indicates the message and respective Blue Book to which the schema applies; an asterisk next to the schema name indicates that instructions for creating an instantiation are incorporated in that Blue Book.
+The ‘Blue Book Supported’ column indicates the message and respective Blue Book to which the schema applies; an asterisk next to the schema name indicates that instructions for creating an instantiation are incorporated in this Blue Book.

 The naming convention for the auxiliary schemas not directly associated with an NDM (common, master, namespace) is similar to the convention for the message-related schemas, but not identical.